lukeburns/bib/README.md

 bib dois
 bib dois --update

-# Show citation statistics
+# Check which papers
-bib status
+basic status

-# Find citation gaps (papers you should consider citing)
 bib gaps

-# Export gaps as BibTeX for easy addition to your bibliography
+# Export BibTeX of papers that have been cited at least 10 times by any paper in your bib file
-bib gaps -e -q > gaps.bib
+bib gaps --include-unused --min-citations 10 -q -e > gaps.bib

 # Explore all references from your cited papers
 bib references -n 20